Trigonometric Identities

 Pythagorean Trigonometric Identities

 The Pythagorean trigonometric identities in trigonometry are derived from the Pythagoras theorem.
-Applying Pythagoras theorem to the right-angled triangle below, we get:
+The following are the 3 Pythagorean trig identities.

 Dividing both sides by Hypotenuse2